webgme/ui-replay/README.md

 webgme import router UIRecorder webgme-ui-replay
 ```

-To configure the database where the recording data is persisted (should not be the same as the webgme models).
-Add the following setting to your component settings..
+To configure the database where the recording data is persisted (should not be the same as the webgme models)
 ```
-{
+gmeConfig.rest.components.UIRecorder = {
- ...,
+    src: __dirname + '/../src/routers/UIRecorder/UIRecorder.js',
+    mount: 'routers/UIRecorder',
-  "UIRecorderRouter": {
+    options: {
-    "mongo": {
+        mongo: {
-      "uri": "mongodb://127.0.0.1:27017/webgme-ui-recording-data",
+            uri: 'mongodb://127.0.0.1:27017/webgme-ui-recording-data',
-      "options": {}
+            options: {}
         }
-  },
- ...
+    }
 }
 ```